thomaswp/CSEDM2019-Data-Challenge/README.md

 The dataset used in the challenge is hosted on the [PSLC Datashop](https://pslcdatashop.web.cmu.edu) at: https://pslcdatashop.web.cmu.edu/Files?datasetId=2865. **Note**: Click the "Files" tab and download the `DataChallenge.zip` file.

-To access the data, you must create an account, and then send your account username to Thomas Price at twprice@ncsu.edu.
+To access the data, you must create an account with PSLC, and then go to the above URL.

 We **strongly recommend** signing up for the [CSEDM data challenge email list here](https://goo.gl/forms/8atiAOek8nJHtBSo2).
 This will enable us to contact you if there are known issues or updates to the data.